GermainGirndt/cloud_computing_project/README.md

 # TODOs

-1 - Headless services for PostgresQL and MiniIO (one of the target instances set as primary) 2 - Test the communication between irmgard -> rabbitmq -> yolo 3 - Test the communication between irmgard -> minio
+1 - Headless services for PostgresQL and MiniIO (one of the target instances set as primary) 2 - Install the missing dependency for yolo_opencv and test if it worked: libgtk2.0-dev and pkg-config
-4 - Test the communication between yolo -> minio
-5 - Install the missing dependency for yolo_opencv and test if it worked: libgtk2.0-dev and pkg-config

 # Notes